Muthenya/DearChild/DEAR CHILD.md

 Arrogance is built on ignorance.

 Dear Child,
-I've just realised that fulfillment is also a choice.
+I've just realised that fulfilment is also a choice.

 Dear Child,
 The world celebrates you more in death than in life.